bwRavencl/ControllerBuddy-Pages/index.md

   - title: How much does it cost?
     content: |
         It's all free!
-  - title: How do I set the software up?
+  - title: How do I set the software up and how does the ControllerBuddy user-interface work?
     content: |
-        TODO
-  - title: How does the ControllerBuddy user-interface work?
-    content: |
-        TODO
+        Please check out the [Getting Started section](#getting-started).
   - title: Where can I get premade profiles?
     content: |
         ControllerBuddy's author is maintaining an exhaustive list of profiles for almost all current flight simulators on the Windows platform.
 All of these profiles, along with matching game configurations can be found in a special GitHub repository called [ControllerBuddy-Profiles](https://github.com/bwRavencl/ControllerBuddy-Profiles){:target="_blank"}.